adriaan-vdb/map-my-mind-WebApp/README.md

 ## Overview

 Synaptia is a full‑stack web application that converts unstructured notes or stream‑of‑consciousness text into an interactive visual mind map.
-An OpenAI GPT model performs text segmentation, clustering, summarisation, and idea expansion.
-The front‑end (React + Cytoscape.js) renders the resulting node‑edge graph, giving users a rich UI to explore, edit, and save their maps.
-The project is designed to be:
+It features a modern React 18 frontend (with Vite, Zustand for state, Cytoscape.js for graph visualization, and Tailwind CSS for styling) and a robust Node.js 20 + Express backend written in TypeScript.
+The backend integrates with OpenAI GPT-4o for advanced AI-powered text segmentation, clustering, summarization, and idea expansion.

 ---